drxc00/bob/README.md

 ![Demo Gif](/static/demo.gif)

-Sweepy helps developers reclaim valuable disk space by identifying and removing unused `node_modules` directories that accumulate over time.
-Built with Go for performance and minimal resource usage.
+Sweepy helps developers reclaim valuable disk space by identifying and removing unused `node_modules` directories that accumulate over time from abandoned projects.
+It's a simple, fast, and efficient tool that can help you save precious space on your device.

 ![License](https://img.shields.io/github/license/drxc00/sweepy)